8ta4/blog/drafts/Looking for a Chinese Conversation App with Real-Time Transcription.md

 - Works on iOS

-OpenAI's advanced voice mode is close but doesn't show Chinese characters and pinyin in real-time, has annoying silence detection instead of button controls, and is unreliable even with the $200/month plan.
+OpenAI's [Advanced Voice Mode](https://help.openai.com/en/articles/9617425-advanced-voice-mode-faq) is close but doesn't show Chinese characters and pinyin in real-time, has annoying silence detection instead of button controls, and is unreliable even with the $200/month plan.

 The idea is to practice Chinese while seeing the transcript and picking up new vocab.
 It'd be so immersive, it'd feel like you're actually living in China.
 You [can't complain](https://old.reddit.com/r/Jokes/comments/dfd1iv/i_asked_my_chinese_friend_what_its_like_living_in/#:~:text=He%20says%20he-,can%27t%20complain,-.).